Inspiring Hearts and Minds

 Depending on the severity and/or frequency of plagiarism/cheating/fraud, a student will be required to speak to the Academic Standards Committee (comprised of the principal, Assistant Principal, teacher involved).
 In such situations, a student will have only one “second opportunity” offer in his/her high school career.
 A second offense will lead to a zero, without opportunity for redress.

-Use of AI to prepare for Provincial Testing
+Use of AI to Prepare for Provincial Testing

 Students will use the school provided secure testing environment to complete all Provincial Testing.
 The use of any type of Artificial Intelligence or similar applications is prohibited during both the testing and the preparation stages (ex. studying using AI resources).